 Host: And how does it maintain the speed?

 General (rtd) Hans-Lothar Domröse: It has something to do with the media.
 It has something to do with fake news.
 It has something to do with cyber, cyber defence, cyber action.
 So these are brand new methods of warfighting symbols.
 And also it is not only the military, I mean, I'm not only talking about tanks, aircraft and ships, we are talking about these artificial things that simply happen within society.
 And I think the military has learned that they have to work together with all these agencies in order to understand what's going on.
 First of all, the institution as this one here in Geneva, it is so important to understand what's going on first.
 Secondly, that we stay committed to our roots, or let's say to our values and these values as a European and as a German in particular, I would describe as the values of freedom.
-So there was this American Revolution, there was the French Revolution in 1789, which brought us freedom that means we have independence of law.
+So there was this American Revolution, there was the French Revolution in 1789, which brought us freedom which means we have independence of law.
 Very important.
-Government and law requires that they're independent.
-Secondly, that we maintain freedom of speech and gathering; the freedom of free press is so important.
+Government and law require that they're independent.
+Secondly, that we maintain freedom of speech and gathering; the freedom of the free press is so important.
 Who else can control a government?
 Nobody.
 So if we maintain those and if we treat each other respectfully, then I do hope and I'm convinced that we can maintain a sort of peace but in this world which is no longer bipolar or bipolar with Russia and America only.
 It has five centres right now, China comes on to, Pakistan, India, Brazil, and all the newer developments.
-It is so difficult for the politicians to keep these five fingers together.
+It is so difficult for politicians to keep these five fingers together.
 But I think we can do and we have to convince people from day to day that talking standing in for values is much better than shooting.

 Host: And what can we do about the fundamental change that we're seeing in peace and security?

-General (rtd) Hans-Lothar Domröse: First of all stay agile, stay flexible, learn languages go out and see the world because we in Europe are no longer the center of gravity, the center of gravity has changed maybe into the Arab world, maybe into the Chinese word maybe into Africa, but definitely it has gone from Europe, to the east.
+General (rtd) Hans-Lothar Domröse: First of all stay agile, stay flexible, learn languages go out and see the world because we in Europe are no longer the centre of gravity, the centre of gravity has changed maybe into the Arab world, maybe into the Chinese word maybe into Africa, but definitely it has gone from Europe to the east.
 Let's put it in a global way, learn languages in order to better understand the people and to treat them respectfully and try to make the best cooperation possible.
 In the end, we've got to understand that we have to accept other ways of doing things.
 In the old days when I was growing up, 25% of the world population was European today it is 7% or less tomorrow it will by 2030, be less than 5%.
 So 5% cannot dominate the work.
 I mean, that is obvious.
 So we've got to see and learn with the others and to adapt our way to cooperate but peacefully.
-I mean, that is that is the key.
+I mean, that is the key.

 Host: So in this sense, what is the advice you would give to young leaders of the 21st century?

-General (rtd) Hans-Lothar Domröse: Mainly, I would suggest here in Geneva, where is the hometown of the United Nations institutions, so many of these that we are still on the right path, as our parents and grandparents and has taught us I mean, we should not forget there were two ugly world wars in the world, both strating in Germany, we had the nasty Nazi regime had killed more than 5 million Jewish people.
+General (rtd) Hans-Lothar Domröse: Mainly, I would suggest here in Geneva, where is the hometown of the United Nations institutions, so many of these that we are still on the right path, as our parents and grandparents and has taught us I mean, we should not forget there were two ugly world wars in the world, both starting in Germany, we had the nasty Nazi regime had killed more than 5 million Jewish people.
 So that is a way that we have learned that there is no way to repeat it.
 It must not happen again.
 So we have learned our lesson and now we have to develop that the new danger is always coming.
 The devil is always calling and we must find him as always to stay on the right course.
 Stay vigilant and keep all and maintain our values.

 Host: That's all we have now for today's episode.
 Thank you to Emily Winterbotham for joining us along with general Hans-Lothar Domröse.
 Listen to us again next week to hear all the latest insights on international peace and security.
 Bye for now.